If you suffered serious injuries caused by a defective product in Alabama, you may have the legal right to recover compensation for your damages.

-Because of the complex nature of these personal injury claims, talking to an attorney as soon as possible can help ensure you do not jeopardize your right to recover compensation for your economic and non-economic damages.
+Because of the complex nature of these product liability claims, talking to an attorney as soon as possible can help ensure you do not jeopardize your right to recover compensation for your economic and non-economic damages.

 Under some limited circumstances, the statute of limitations may be suspended for some period of time.
 This circumstance, known as tolling, allows some personal injury victims to pursue legal action beyond the term of the statute of limitations.

 Your attorney can advise you about the time within which you must take action or potentially lose your right to pursue a lawsuit.

 Filing an Alabama Defective Product Injury Claim in Birmingham

 In most cases, product liability attorneys can pursue your claim directly with the at-fault party’s insurance carrier.

 An experienced personal injury lawyer understands the complex federal laws and Alabama statutes that govern consumer protection.

 Your attorney will also understand the intricacies of investigating your case and gathering evidence to support your claim.

 - Manufacturer safety records, and

 After assembling evidence and building your case, your lawyer will negotiate with the insurance company to arrive at a fair settlement.